 OneDrive is a personal library intended for storing and organizing your work documents.
 As an integral part of Office 365, OneDrive lets you work within the context of your organization, with features such as direct access to your organization’s address book.

-Engage 365 accounts, along with OneDrive, SharePoint, Lync, Office Pro-Plus and Office mobile, are activated / deactivated based upon an individual's current association with the university.
-Please refer to the Messaging Services page for information concerning address assignment and account eligibility to determine if you are eligible for this service.
+Engage 365 accounts, along with OneDrive, SharePoint, and other various Apps, are activated / deactivated based upon an individual's current association with the university.
+Please refer to the this eligibility list to determine if you are eligible for this service.

 Store your work documents and related files

 With OneDrive you get 1 TB of space in the cloud.
 Please note, this storage space is separate from that assigned to your mailbox, which is set to 50 Gb.

-All files that you store in OneDrive are initially set to "private" so that only you can see them.
-You can share files or folder, along with all of its contents, with specified co-workers so you can collaborate on projects.
+All files that you store in OneDrive are initially set to "private", by default, so that only you can see them.
+For information on sharing and collaboration, review the information listed below.